pjsherpa/Tech-Blog-v.01/README.md

 step 4: Once logged in the logout navbar item appears[img5](#img5).

-Step 5: Once logged in on the homepage, click on the post then we can view the comments left and add new comments[img6](#img6).
+Step 5: Once logged in on the homepage, click on the post title then we can view the comments left and add new comments[img6](#img6).

-step 6: Once logged in on the dashboard, click on the post then we have an option to delete or update a post[img4](#img4).
+step 6: Once logged in on the dashboard,a new post button is present bottom of the page.
+If we click on it we can add a new post.
+If we click on the post title that has already been created then we have an option to delete or update a post[img4](#img4).

 step 7: Once logged out we will be redirected back to the homepage and the option to login nabar item appears[img1](#img1).